gereon-t/trajectopy/trajectopy-docs/docs/settings.md

 Usually, these settings can be left at their default values.

 - `metric_threshold` (float): Iteration threshold for the least squares adjustment regarding the metric parameters.
-- `time_threshold` (float): Iteration threshold for the least squares adjustment regarding the time shift parameter.
+- `time_threshold` (float): Iteration threshold in seconds for the least squares adjustment regarding the time shift parameter.

 ## Matching Settings

 - `method` (`MatchingMethod`): The method used for trajectory matching.
 Choices: `MatchingMethod.NEAREST_SPATIAL`, `MatchingMethod.NEAREST_TEMPORAL`, `MatchingMethod.INTERPOLATION`, `MatchingMethod.NEAREST_SPATIAL_INTERPOLATED`.
 The methods are described below.
-- `max_time_diff` (float): Maximum allowed time difference when matching two trajectories using their timestamps.
+- `max_time_diff` (float): Maximum allowed time difference in seconds when matching two trajectories using their timestamps.
-- `max_distance` (float): Maximum allowed distance between matched positions during spatial matching.
+- `max_distance` (float): Maximum allowed distance in meters between matched positions during spatial matching.
+- `max_gap_size` (float): Maximum allowed gap size in seconds within a trajectory during matching.
 - `k_nearest` (integer): The number of nearest neighbors to consider during spatial interpolation matching.

 ## Matching Methods